mieko/mieko.dev/_posts/2016-10-11-i-cant-make-myself-care-about-the-speed-of-my-code-editor.md

 features that make me more effective while writing *code*.[^1]

 And you get those features through breadth.
-And you get breadth through programmer accessibility.
-And that accessibility, which brings breadth, has a good chance of makes you slow.
+And you get breadth through ecosystem.
+And you get ecosystem via programmer accessibility.
+And that accessibility has a good chance of making you slow.
 I'm fine with that.

 To me, a "code editor" lives in that spot above a text editor, which has no conceptual understanding of the language you're writing in, and a full-blown